Doctoral Degree Curriculum Outline

 Most students will identify a mentor at the conclusion of Lab Rotations in the Fall semester.

 The Second Year of Study

-By the end of the second year, a student has usually completed sufficient course work and has met the other research requirements to take the Comprehensive Qualifying Examination.
+Students will complete the didactic coursework required for the program and their concentration, and will continue to enroll in Directed Research.
+By the end of the second year, a student has usually completed sufficient coursework and has met the other research requirements to take the Comprehensive Qualifying Examination.
 Successful completion of this examination leads to formal candidacy for Ph.D. admission.

 Doctoral Degree Completion